syndr/ansible-role-system/README.md

 A target host with appropriate networking and credentials that Ansible can access it.

+Ansible must be able to escalate to root privileges on the target host.

 Collections:
 - ansible.posix
 - community.general

+For supported OSs, see `platforms` in [meta/main.yml](meta/main.yml).

 Role Variables
 --------------